iBridges-for-iRODS/iBridges/README.md

 ```

 ## Command line interface
-To simply upload or download data you do not need to write full python program, we offer a command line interface
+To simply upload or download data you do not need to write full python program, we offer a command line interface (see also [the documentation](https://ibridges.readthedocs.io/en/latest/)).

 - Establish a connection